Our approach to compliance

 • Enforcing compliance where there are breaches or risks to children’s safety – by issuing compliance notices, taking over reportable conduct investigations, or reporting organisations to a sector regulator.

-• Sharing intelligence proactively to protect children from risk – including with Blue Card services, Queensland and Australian Federal Police, and other regulators.
+• Sharing intelligence proactively to protect children from risk – including with Blue Card Services, Queensland and Australian Federal Police, and other regulators.

 What we can’t do